home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

   * **Status Light** - If your camera has a status light, there will be a configuration switch to turn it on and off.
   * **HDR Mode** - If your camera has HDR, there will be a configuration switch to turn it on and off.
   * **High FPS** - If your camera has a "High FPS" mode, there will be configuration switch to toggle between Default and High FPS mode.
-  * **Privacy Mode** - If your camera allows for Privacy Masks, there will be a configuration switch to toggle a "Privacy Mode" that disables recording, microphone and a black privacy zone over the whole camera.
+  * **Privacy Mode** - If your camera allows for Privacy Masks, there will be a configuration switch to toggle a "Privacy Mode" that disables recording, microphone, and a black privacy zone over the whole camera.
   * **System Sounds** - If your camera has a speaker, there will be a configuration switch to toggle system sounds.
   * **SSH Enabled** - A disabled by default switch entity will be added to let you toggle on and off SSH for your camera.
 Username is `ubnt` and password is your Device Password as configured in UniFi Protect.
 * **Button** - A disabled by default button entity is added for each camera device.
 The button will let you reboot your camera device.